Republican Congressional Leaders Sound Ready To Move On From Health Care To Taxes

 Translation: It's time to move on.

-If Republicans in the Senate do not pass health care, there is a question of what it could mean for McConnell.
+If Republicans in the Senate do not pass the latest repeal effort, there is a question of what it could mean for McConnell.
 He and Trump have not been on the same page and do not appear to have a warm relationship.

 Trump has called him out on Twitter previously for not passing health care, and there were reports of an intense, profanity-laced telephone call between the men.